AdobeDocs/target-learn.en/help/mobile-v4/download-and-update-the-sample-app.md

 At the end of this lesson, you will be able to:

 * Download and Open the We.Travel sample app in Android Studio
-* Verify & Update the Mobile Services SDK Settings for Target
+* Verify & Update the Mobile Services SDK Settings for [!DNL Target]

 ## Download the We.Travel App